AB49K/zinixbot/README.md

 # zinixbot
-An irc bot unixbird and i made for #linuxmasterrace.
+An IRC bot unixbird and I made for #linuxmasterrace.

 ### Commands: